jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 C, A, G, E, and D chord shapes in _open position_ (that is, having open strings).

+## On pain and ergonomics

+Some of the CAGED chord shapes are awkward or even impossible to play in their entirety.
+Gripping them incorrectly can lead to considerable pain, especially in the case of barre chord grips for the A and E shapes.

 ## Mind the chord intervals

 When learning and practicing these shapes,